 A seasonal outreach worker was hired in the spring of 2019 to work with individuals camping in the area to provide social support and gather information to help us understand their needs.
 Council heard the results of the data collected through the summer over two council meetings on Sept.
 17 and Oct.
 1 and approved the implementation of an overnight parking program pilot on Feb.
 4, 2020.
 The full reports can be found here.

 - Until the pilot program begins, the parking restrictions in place in the gravel panhandle parking lot behind Elevation Place between 7 a.m. - 9 a.m. will remain in place.
 All vehicles must have their current provincial registration and be insured and will need to be in working order to be moved by 7 a.m.

-- Update bylaws to create a camping bylaw and a traffic and road-use bylaw to prohibit overnight camping everywhere in Canmore outside of designated areas such as campgrounds and Safe Park Program.
+- On March 3, 2020, Council approved a camping bylaw and a traffic and road-use bylaw to prohibit overnight camping everywhere in Canmore outside of designated areas such as campgrounds and Safe Park Program.
 Click here for the agenda package for more information

 - Finalize program details

 This temporary parking prohibition recognizes Canmore’s affordability challenges while maintaining parking stalls for their original intended purpose of visitor parking during the day.
 Canmore has limited available day-time, short-term parking.

 These restricted hours balance short-term parking needs, the operational capacity of RCMP and Bylaw services, and the overnight needs of those who reside in their vehicle.

 Spring Creek RV Campground is a privately owned RV Park within the Town of Canmore, centrally located east of downtown.
 Long-term rentals are available.
 In summer, long-term campers must pay upfront for their entire stay.
 Some local businesses will rent a site for seasonal workers.
 Limited winter sites are available.